polarityio/exabeam/README.md

 The data fields that are returned from the Exabeam search API.

+### Get Raw Logs

+If selected, the response will contain the Raw logs returned from the Exabeam API.

 ## Installation Instructions

 Installation instructions for integrations are provided on the [PolarityIO GitHub Page](https://polarityio.github.io/).